MicrosoftDocs/fabric-docs/docs/data-engineering/setup-vscode-extension.md

 2. add both %JAVA_HOME%/bin and Condabin subfolder of the Conda installation to the system path directory

 macOS
 1. run the conda.sh in the terminal.
-Open the terminal window, change the directory to the folder where conda is installed, then go to these sub-directory: etc/profile.d, there should be a file named conda.sh there, then execute: Source conda.sh
+Open the terminal window, change the directory to the folder where conda is installed, the change to the sub-directory: etc/profile.d, there should be a file named conda.sh there, then execute: Source conda.sh
 2. in the same terminal windows, run: sudo conda init
 3. type in Java –-version, the version should be Java 1.8